chrissyshw/chrissyshw/README.md

 - 👋 Hi, I’m @chrissyshw
-- 👀 I’m interested in web, python and iOS development
+- 👀 I’m interested in Android and iOS development
-- 🌱 I’m currently learning Swift, HTML, CSS, JS and Pyhton
+- 🌱 I’m currently learning Swift and Kotlin

 Current projects (✅ = Finished development, 🔧 = In development, ⏳ = Paused)

+🔧 Haushaltshelfer - An all in one android app that makes your household easier

-🔧 Interactive ToDo List - an interactive todo list as a web application
+⏳ Interactive ToDo List - an interactive todo list as a web application

 ⏳ FinanceTrack - a finance tracker for android where you can track your finances